Powerhouse companies in other industries are eyeing profits, potential of cannabis

 Still, experts and those close to other industries say these companies are indeed exploring opportunities – and in fact that they’re making a huge mistake if they aren’t.

 “The tobacco companies may deny even thinking about it, but they have to think about it,” Gerry Sullivan, portfolio manager of a fund that invests in alcohol and tobacco stocks, told The Los Angeles Times in 2014.
-“It is an opportunity to diversify their business and help benefit shareholders”

-That doesn’t mean they’ll come in overnight.
 It will likely take the government decriminalizing marijuana before a large corporation moves into the space, as none are willing to put up with so much risk for, in relative terms, a marginal return, Hutson said.

-Instead, it’ll be institutional investors such as Thiel’s Founders Fund that will move into the industry.
 As they do, Wall Street will take notice, analysts will begin covering the industry to determine worthiness for their investors, and then larger corporations will arrive.

 “It’s inevitable that a Fortune 500 company will move into this space but it’ll take the end of federal prohibition,” Hutson said.

-The Evolution of the MJ Industry
+Evolution of the marijuana Industry

 Founders Fund partner Geoff Lewis said in a Forbes article that the marijuana industry “will shake out similar to the alcohol or soft-drink industry, where economies of scale are very important.”